 - By 1996, the same kind of telephone survey found that only 37% of adults reported going to a service in the last week (10).

 - With few exceptions, almost all denominations are losing members.
-Practically the only religious assemblies registering growth in recent years have been megachurches (11).
+Practically the only religious assemblies registering growth in recent years have been a few megachurches (11).

 - In confidential interviews, 27% say that they go to church regularly, but 58% say that they went regularly as a child (12).
 The drop is greatest among Jews (12% and 31%) and virtually the same for Catholics (41% and 78%) and Protestants (34% and 67%) (13).

 The proportion of the population saying that religion is important in their lives declined from 75% in 1952 to 70% in 1965 and then even more to 53% in 1978 (14).
-No doubt the percentage has fallen further in the last thirty years.
+No doubt the percentage has fallen further in the years since then.

 Fading influence of the Christian world view